9track/FlashFloppy-wiki/Firmware-Update.md

 If you have previously flashed the full firmware, you can make future updates via USB stick.

+When instructed to press both buttons, press Prev and Next.
+You may alternatively press Select, or the rotary encoder, if you have them.

 - Remove all old ***.upd** files from the root of the USB stick.
 - Copy the ***.upd** file from the root of the release archive to the root of the USB stick.